 It will come as no surprise that because of its popularity, there are literally hundreds of tools and utilities available to manipulate media files.
 This comes with its own set of problems because many tools are crippled shareware or even the same program underneath and re-branded to look like different products.
 Others can be very complicated to use, some just aren’t that good, and most are bundled with some form of adware in the installer.

 One type of popular conversion is extracting audio from video files or DVD’s so you can play the music from a movie, music concert or listen to a soundtrack on your MP3 player, mobile device or in the car.
-Here we have listed 7 free tools that are easy to use and allow you to get the audio track from a video file or DVD and convert it to various different audio formats to help with compatibility on your music players.
+Here we have listed 7 free tools that are easy to use and allow you to get the audio track from a video file or DVD and convert it to various different audio formats to help with compatibility on your music players.1.
+Format Factory

 Format Factory is a popular multipurpose media converter that supports converting just about all popular video, audio and picture files to other formats.
-To extract audio from a video, simply click on audio down the left and select “All to [audio format]“.
+To extract audio from a video, simply click on audio down the left and select “All to “.
 In the new window you can choose the the video file, output quality and optionally the save to folder.
 Other than converting audio and video formats, it can also watermark videos and images, rip DVD’s and audio CD’s, and the program interface supports up to 50 languages.
 Watch out for the toolbar adware on install.

 2. xrecode II